AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 5. Select **Save** in the lower-right corner to save changes

-### Step 5: Add Azure Application Insights key to mobile apps for telemetry (optional)
+### Step 5: Add Azure Application Insights Key to Mobile Apps for Telemetry (Optional)

 Optionally, you can use Azure Application Insights to collect detailed telemetry for your mobile apps (canvas apps) to get insights on the app usage.
-For additional information on this, see [Analyze app telemetry using Application Insights](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/application-insights).
+For additional information, see [Analyze app telemetry using Application Insights](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/application-insights).

-### Step 6: Share Canvas App with users in the organization
+### Step 6: Share Canvas App with Users in the Organization

-For Employees to use the canvas app on their mobile devices, the app must be shared with them.
+For employees to use the canvas app on their mobile devices, the app must be shared with them.
 It is easier to use Azure AD groups to easily share apps with groups of users.

-It is important to note that you must make sure the user and/or group already has access to the environment.
+> NOTE: Make sure the user and/or group already has access to the environment.
 Typically, you would have already added users or groups while setting up your environment.
 You can also follow the steps below to add users to your environment and provide the correct access before sharing.
 For more information on how to create users and assign security see [Create Users and Assign Security Roles](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles)

 1. Sign into [Power Apps](https://make.powerapps.com/)